 “It’s the thrill of the hunt” that brings her out, she said.

-Many commented saying that they preferred the convenience of online shopping than to facing the crowds and lines.
+Many commented saying that they preferred the convenience of online shopping to facing crowds and lines.

-According to a survey from ClickFox, a customer analytics company, more than 60 percent of consumers said they would do the bulk of the shipping online this year.
-The customers said that e-coms delivered better services than personal contact with store associates.
+According to a survey from ClickFox, a customer analytics company, more than 60 percent of consumers said they would do the bulk of their shopping online this year.
+The customers said such sites delivered better services than personal contact with store associates.

-For those that do go out shopping next year for Black Friday, Monahan offered some tips to ease the frustration.
+For those who do go out shopping next year for Black Friday, Monahan offered some tips to ease the frustration.

 He said customers must also be aware of what they’re getting into.